-The Group Remuneration Policy (Policy) applies to all colleagues of the Group, including Material Risk Takers, except Bank of New Zealand (BNZ) colleagues.
-BNZ has its own remuneration policy which complies with the Group's policy.
-The BNZ Remuneration Policy is approved by the BNZ Board.
+The Group Remuneration Policy applies to all colleagues of the Group, including Material Risk Takers, except BNZ colleagues.
+BNZ has its own remuneration policy which complies with New Zealand and Australian regulatory requirements.
+The BNZ Remuneration Policy is approved by the NAB and BNZ Boards.